radoslav180/DiNGO/README.md

 `java -jar Dingo.jar -o results -i list_of_genes.txt -ns MF -s human`

-Similarly, it is possible to use -s mouse instead of -s Mus_musculus or -s dog instead of -s Canis_domesticus.
+Similarly, it is possible to use the -s mouse instead of the -s Mus_musculus or -s dog instead of -s Canis_domesticus.

 ## 5. Modules

 DiNGO’s functionality is extended by three modules: update, mapping and propagation module.
-Each of them could be used as separate application.
+Each of them could be used as a separate application.

 ### 5.1.
 Update module

-The update module performs download and processing of GO and HPO annotation resources upon user request.
-This functionality enables user to do enrichment analysis based on up-to-date ontology and annotation files.
-In addition, the module offers option for downloading UniProt (ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/by_organism/) [2] and [HUGO Gene Nomenclature Committee (HGNC)](https://www.genenames.org/) [3] mapping files as well as SwissProt uniprot_sprot.dat file.
+The update module performs the download and processing of GO and HPO annotation resources upon user request.
+This functionality enables the user to do enrichment analysis based on up-to-date ontology and annotation files.
+In addition, the module offers an option for downloading UniProt [2] (ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/by_organism/) and [HUGO Gene Nomenclature Committee (HGNC)](https://www.genenames.org/) [3] mapping files as well as the SwissProt uniprot_sprot.dat file.

 #### 5.1.1.
 GO files

-Module downloads GO OBO and annotation files in [GAF format](http://geneontology.org/docs/go-annotation-file-gaf-format-2.1/).
-In the case that GO files in DiNGO annotation folder have older date than downloaded ones they will be replaced.
+The module downloads GO OBO and annotation files in the [GAF format](http://geneontology.org/docs/go-annotation-file-gaf-format-2.1/).
+In case that the GO files in the DiNGO annotation folder have an older date than the downloaded ones they will be replaced.

 #### 5.1.2.
 HPO files

-The module downloads HPO OBO file and two annotation files: phenotype_annotation.tab and all_sources_all_frequencies_genes_to_phenotype.txt (https://hpo.jax.org/app/download/annotation).
+The module downloads the HPO OBO file and two annotation files: phenotype_annotation.tab and all_sources_all_frequencies_genes_to_phenotype.txt (https://hpo.jax.org/app/download/annotation).
 In order to be used by DiNGO the files have to be processed.
-HPO OBO file has no information about term namespace (subontology) that is used by DiNGO OBO file parser.
-Given that, after downloading HPO OBO file will be updated with namespace information for each term (see [Propagation module](#53-propagation-module-1)).
-On the other hand, information contained in the downloaded annotation files will be used for creation of DiNGO compatible file.
-The new annotation file contains gene and the associated HPO term in each line.
+The HPO OBO file has no information about the term namespace (subontology) that is used by the DiNGO OBO file parser.
+Given that, after downloading the HPO OBO file will be updated with namespace information for each term (see [Propagation module](#53-propagation-module-1)).On the other hand, information contained in the downloaded annotation files will be used for creation of the DiNGO compatible file.
+The new annotation file contains the gene and the associated HPO term in each line.

 #### 5.1.3.
 Uniprot mapping files

-Module downloads UniProt mapping file which can be used by mapping module.
-Detailed explanation of the file structure can be found at the following link: ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/README.
-The file is downloaded into mapping folder.
+The module downloads the UniProt mapping file which can be used by the mapping module.
+Detailed explanation of the file structure can be found at the following link ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/README.
+The file is downloaded into the mapping folder.

 #### 5.1.4.
 SwissProt file

-Module downloads uniprot_sprot.dat file, containing annotated curated entries, which can be used by mapping module.
-The file has multi fasta format.
+The module downloads the uniprot_sprot.dat file, containing the annotated curated entries, which can be used by the mapping module.
+The file has a multi FASTA format.

 #### 5.1.5.
 HUGO file

-Update module uses HGNC REST web service to download all records with an approved symbol (https://www.genenames.org/help/rest/).
-The module downloads XML HUGO file and extracts information from it.
-As a result TAB delimited file is created which contains HGNC, Uniprot identifiers as well as gene symbols in each line.
+The update module uses an HGNC REST web service to download all records with an approved symbol (https://www.genenames.org/help/rest/).
+The module downloads the XML HUGO file and extracts information from it.
+As a result a TAB delimited file is created which contains HGNC, Uniprot identifiers as well as gene symbols in each line.
 The file can be used by DiNGO.

 #### 5.1.6.
 Usage

 The application has three options.
-The option -f defines file type that should be downloaded (GO, HPO, HUGO, UniProt, SwissProt) and this option is mandatory.
-The -sp option defines species (GO and UniProt files) or namespace (HPO file).
-If not specified it will be assumed that species is human (GO, UniProt) or that all HPO namespaces should be taken into consideration.
+The option -f defines the file type that should be downloaded (GO, HPO, HUGO, UniProt, SwissProt) and this option is mandatory.
+The -sp option defines the species (GO and UniProt files) or namespace (HPO file).
+If not specified it will be assumed that the species is human (GO, UniProt) or that all HPO namespaces should be taken into consideration.
 The third option, -d, is used only with HPO and GO files.
-The option specifies which files will be updated: ontology file (-d 1), annotation file (-d 2) or both files (-d 3).
-The example bellow shows how to download and update GO ontology and annotation file:
+The option specifies which files will be updated: the ontology file (-d 1), annotation file (-d 2) or both files (-d 3).
+The example below shows how to download and update the GO ontology and annotation file:

 `java -cp Dingo.jar update.DiNGOFilesUpdater update -f GO -sp Mus_musculus -d 3`

 ### 5.2.
 Mapping module

-Mapping module converts one set of identifiers (IDs) to another one.
+The mapping module converts one set of identifiers (IDs) into another one.
 The tool is inspired by [UniProt mapping tool](https://www.uniprot.org/uploadlists/).
-Mapping module relies on Uniprot idmapping.dat and SwiProt uniprot_sprot.fasta files (see [Update Module](#51-update-module-1) section).
-As an input the module accepts list of IDs (one ID per line).
+The mapping module relies on Uniprot idmapping.dat and SwissProt uniprot_sprot.fasta files (see [Update Module](#51-update-module-1) section).
+As an input the module accepts the list of IDs (one ID per line).
 The output file contains input IDs in the first column and required IDs in the second one.
-Note that like UniProt mapping tool, the module requires that input IDs or output ones to be UniProt identifiers.
+Note that like the UniProt mapping tool, the module requires input IDs or output ones to be UniProt identifiers.
 In other words, it is possible to convert gene symbols to UniProt IDs, but it is not possible to convert gene symbols to Ensembl gene IDs.
-The module can be run as standalone application.
+The module can be run as a standalone application.

 #### 5.2.1.
 Usage

-The following example will convert gene symbols identifiers to uniprot ones taking into consideration only manually curated entries:
+The following example will convert gene symbols identifiers into UniProt ones taking into consideration only manually curated entries:

 `java -cp DiNGO.jar uniprot.UniprotMappingParser -i input_file -t UniProtKB -f Gene_Name -m HUMAN_9606_idmapping.dat -s uniprot_sprot.fasta`

-As result file mapping.tab will be created.
+As a result a file mapping.tab will be created.
 The file contains two columns separated by TAB.
-The first column contains gene symbol IDs and the second contains uniprot IDs.
+The first column contains gene symbol IDs and the second contains UniProt IDs.

-The help is invoked in the following way:
+Help is invoked in the following way:

 `java -cp DiNGO.jar uniprot.UniprotMappingParser`

 ### 5.3.
 Propagation module

-Propagation module function is to add namespace information to each term in HPO OBO file.
-It can be invoke in the following way:
+The propagation module’s function is to add namespace information to each term in the HPO OBO file.
+It can be invoked in the following way:

 `java -cp Dingo.jar propagation.Propagation -i <input HPO obo file> -o <output OBO file>`